jurassic73/nanoleaf_build_notes/README.md

 Top_PLA_3_hole.stl
 https://www.thingiverse.com/thing:3354082/files

 Next, you want to print the leaf bases and wiring box.
-I used these files.
+I used these files...
 I redesigned the original leaf for easier wiring and designed this new box: https://www.thingiverse.com/thing:4058966

 Also print this alignment tool (you'll use it when mounting your leaves on the backboard).
-I designed it while building our sets to help line up the leaf backs on the mounting board(the nano leaf designer also added my files to his above).
+I designed it while building our sets to help line up the leaf backs on the mounting board(the nano leaf designer also added my file to his link above).
 This helps ensure you have room to install your covers and no gaps between the leafs once installed. https://www.thingiverse.com/thing:4044306

-I designed this tool to score the ends of the wire jumpers so you can easily remove the ends of the wire jacket.
+I designed this tool to score the ends of the wire jumpers at a given length so you can easily remove the ends of the wire jacket with the proper length for soldering.
 There's a short video in there on how to use it.
 Works awesome for any LED strip wiring needing soldering. https://www.thingiverse.com/thing:4054698

 Think that does it for items to print.